laura-hill/techtoyousoon/aws/projects/Birds/README.md

   - Application should be deployed on AWS S3 as static website.

-  - Application should be brough to the public through domain name of the company using AWS Cloudfront and Route 53.
+  - Application should be brought to the public through domain name of the company using AWS Cloudfront and Route 53.
 Thus, you need to prepare a Cloudformation template with following configurations;

     - The application stack should be created with new AWS resources.